|

 world.

-In December 2006 I received an email from The Weather Doctor Kieth Heidorn who referenced his
+In December 2006 I received an email from The Weather Doctor Kieth Heidorn who

-formed on a metal fence rail.
-The photos came from Sheryl Terris of Vancouver Island, Canada.
+ribbons that formed on a metal fence rail.
+The photos came from

-She is quoted as saying she gets these ice formations year after year on
+gets these ice formations year after year on the same gate.
+These appear to

-the same gate.
-These appear to be consistent with the observations of 1821
+be consistent with the observations of 1821 of similar ice formations on a

-permission I put together a web page showing her great
+recently built stone wall.
+With her permission I put together a web page showing her great

 photos.
 Then I experimented and was able to extrude ice